ssahovic/confluent-rbac-demo/rbac-docker/README.md

-# Running RBAC on docker-compose
+# Running RBAC in docker-compose on your own machine

 This docker-compose based setup includes:
 - Zookeeper
 - OpenLDAP
 - Kafka with MDS, connected to the OpenLDAP